 Increase your purchasing power, not your repayments

-Get into your own home sooner with Affordable Homes Assist – shared equity house and land packages backed by the State Government to help more South Australians into home ownership.
+Get into your own home sooner with Affordable Homes Assist – shared equity house and land packages backed by the Government of South Australia.

 What is Assist?

 Buying an Assist home gives you full and complete ownership of the property – SA Housing Authority is simply registered as the second mortgage holder on your property’s title.
 Eligible buyers enter into an agreement with SA Housing Authority to cover a percentage (up to 35%) of the initial investment in an Assist home.

 You will only need to return the amount initially invested by SA Housing Authority if you sell, refinance, or move out of your property.

 - Reduce your upfront payment by up to 35%